 What this generation responds to marketing-wise

-Baby boomers are more tech-savvy than most think.
-Lean into digital marketing methods like social media and email marketing to reach this audience.
+Recognise the tech-savvy nature of baby boomers when designing your digital strategies.
+Leverage popular platforms where baby boomers are active, often use social media and integrate traditional advertising methods like TV and direct mail to engage with this audience.
 Ensure the content you create for these channels is mobile-friendly, as baby boomers spend a lot of time on mobile devices.

 Helpful content will also attract baby boomers.
 Infographics, links to further research, digestible written content, and compelling videos will help showcase benefits and prove your product, service, or business is worth the investment.